Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 NFL Mobile

-Timely: This is an excellent example of a location-based push.
-The user’s location data indicates that they’re near where this activity is taking place when the push is sent.
+Timely: This is another excellent example of a location-based push.
+The user’s location data indicates that they’re near where this activity is taking place when the push is sent, making is a essential push notification best practice.

 Personal: The user is presumably a football fan who’d be thrilled to have a photo with the Lombardi Trophy.
 And we like the emphasis on taking a photo with the trophy as opposed to taking a photo of the trophy.